If you are interested in joining Flightshare please provide the following details to email@example.com

 - Helicopter agreement references and dates

 On receipt of this information we shall check with the helicopter contractors that the agreement references provided are current and then prepare the relevant paperwork for signing.
-Please note that non Oil & Gas UK members are charged a sign up fee of £1500 + VAT to sign up.
+Please note there is a sign up fee for this service.

 Who does Flightshare apply to?